shofetim/elBradford.github.io/_posts/2016-12-29-GPU-Accellerated-ffmpeg-in-an-LXC-container.md

 ### The Good ###

 I told Emby to use the system-installed ffmpeg and to use NVENC for transcoding.
 I was _immediately_ blown away at how fast the transcoded video stream started, and how quickly it proceeded.
 I had a 23Mbit source file that I forced to transcode to 1Mbit, and later at 21Mbit.
-I didn`t get any benchmarks, but whereas before I was getting less than realtime transcoding, emby had transcoded an entire 45 minute h264 encode in about 5-10 minutes.
-VERY FAST.
+According to my benchmarks, the 21Mbit transcode of a 23Mbit source was giving me about 112 fps.
+More than fast enough - in fact, if I can get the quality higher with a slower transcode, I'd be happy, because...

 ### The Bad ###